Service Information: Reference Services

 Individuals consulting rare books, manuscripts and university records will be given an additional set of guidelines to both review and sign.
 Persons requesting these materials may be asked to sit at specified tables.
 Note that certain rare books, manuscripts, and university records may require the use of book cradles, which will be provided.

 Laptop computers are permitted in the reading room, but patrons may be asked to store their laptop carrying case at the New Jersey Room reference desk.
-To accommodate laptop computers, two tables in the room are equipped with electrical outlets.

 Parking, Restaurants, and Lodging